Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 ### What is a `nonce` and where to find it?

 The `nonce` is a random string that is used by the Identity Provider to protect against replay attacks.
 When making a call to the `/auth` endpoint you may pass a value for the `nonce` as such - `/auth?nonce=123`.
-There exists a `nonce` claim in the ID Token whose value matches the value passed to the `/auth` endpoint.
+There exists a `nonce` claim in the ID Token whose value matches the value passed in the `/auth` endpoint.

 If no `nonce` is passed when making a call to the `/auth` endpoint, the value of the `nonce` claim will be `"undefined"` or `""`.